-The easiest Chase credit card to get is the Chase Freedom® Student credit card because applicants can get approved with limited credit.
+The easiest Chase credit card to get is the Chase Freedom® Student credit card, but it’s only available to students.
+Applicants can get approved for this card with limited credit.
 This means the odds of approval are good even for people who are new to credit, making the Chase Freedom® Student credit card much easier to get than other Chase credit cards.

-Having one of these Chase credit cards may increase your chances of landing a higher-tier credit card in the future, if you use it responsibly.
+Having one of these credit cards may increase your chances of landing a Chase credit card in the future, if you use it responsibly.
 That means paying your bill on time every month and keeping your credit utilization below 30% of your credit limit.

 I think the easier ones to get would be Chase Freedom Flex℠ and Chase Freedom Unlimited®.
 This means you might get approved for them even without having an excellent credit score.
 You’d still need to have good credit, which means at least 700.
 They’re both good credit cards that give you cash back, and a $200 bonus after you spend $500 on purchases in the first 3 months from account opening.

 Chase has one good starter credit card, the Chase Freedom® Student credit card, but it’s only available to students.
 It offers 1% cash back on purchases plus a $50 bonus after your first purchase and a $20 good standing reward after every account anniversary.
 The annual fee is $0, and the card is available to people with limited credit or better.… read full answer

 All other Chase credit cards require at least good credit for approval, and some require excellent credit.
 Therefore, unless you’re a student or you’ve built credit some other way, like with a loan or by being an authorized user on someone else’s credit card, you probably won’t be able to get your first credit card from Chase.
 There are plenty of good starter credit cards available from other issuers, though.

 The easiest unsecured credit cards to get generally work best for minor emergencies.
 You will only receive a small amount of spending power, after all.… read full answer